 ERC or Ethereum Request for Comments is a protocol of the Ethereum network.
 The tokens resulting from this protocol have the objective to improve Ethereum.

-Ethereum is an open source blockchain that allows developers to create dApps but also smarts contracts.
+Ethereum is an open source blockchain that allows developers to create dApps but also smarts contracts since July 30, 2015.
 Today, Ethereum is one of the most interesting projects to follow and its currency, Ether or ETH, is one of the most capitalized.

 An exchange is a platform where cryptos are traded with each other or against cash.
 This makes it possible to invest or to speculate on the price of cryptocurrencies.

 FIAT is short for fiat currency.
-These are the classic currencies like the Euro, Dollar, etc.
+These are the classic currencies such as the Euro and Dollar, etc.

 A fork is a major or minor change to a blockchain.
-Indeed, a blockchain is always in development.
-When there is an addition or a modification in the code of the network, the new version replaces the old one.
-There are Hard Fork, which are major changes and Soft Fork, which are minor changes.
+A blockchain is always under development.
+When an addition or modification is made to the network code, the new version replaces the old one.
+There are Hard Forks, which are major changes, and Soft Forks, which are minor changes.